-The way the elements in a particular kiln are wired is important.
-Different wiring schemes with the same resistance elements will yield drastically different results.
-For example, if a kiln section or group of elements is out, and the kiln is made up of series circuits, you would first look at the elements because even one element out in a series circuit can make all the elements in that circuit appear to be burned out.
-If this same kiln had parallel circuits you would first look at the switch or relay.
-This is because in a parallel circuit, if one element is out the others will still light, so for all the elements in the parallel circuit to be out would mean that whatever controls the circuit (i.e. the switch or the switch by way of a relay) or the wires in-between would be suspect.
-CAUTION: Accidentally wiring a kiln with parallel element circuits will make it heat up incredibly fast, until the breaker trips.
-For instance, An e18S-3 kiln wired properly, in series, draws 23 amps at 240 volts.
+The way the elements in a kiln are wired is vital because different wiring schemes with elements of the same resistance will yield drastically different results.
+For example, if a kiln section or group of elements is out, and the kiln is made up of series circuits, you would first check the elements because even one burned-out element in a series circuit can make all the elements appear burned-out.
+If this same kiln had parallel circuits, you would first check the switch or relay.
+This is because in a parallel circuit, if one element is out, the others will still light, so for all the elements in the parallel circuit to be out would mean that whatever controls the circuit (i.e., the switch or the switch by way of a relay, or the wires in-between) would be suspect.
+CAUTION: Accidentally wiring a kiln with parallel element circuits will make it heat up incredibly fast until the breaker trips.
+For instance, an e18S-3 kiln wired correctly, in series, draws 23 amps at 240 volts.
 Wired in parallel it would draw around 90 amps at 240 volts, which would be disastrous.